Master of Public Administration

 Learning Goal D: Apply social science or evaluation research findings to public policy questions and decision making situations.

-Competency 4: To articulate and apply a public service perspective
+Competency #4: To articulate, apply, and advance a public service perspective.

 Learning Goal A: Prepare clear, concise, well-organized, accurate and persuasive written materials that are tailored to an audience’s level of experience and needs.